farid324301/olist-ecommerce-sales-analysis/README.md

 The data model was structured in Power BI using a star-schema-like approach to support analytical reporting and dashboard performance.

+## Project Links

+An interactive Power BI dashboard can be downloaded [here](dashboard/olist_dashboard.pbix).

+The SQL queries used for Executive Overview analysis can be found [here](sql/executive_overview.sql).

+The SQL queries used for Sales Trend Analysis can be found [here](sql/sales_trend_analysis.sql).

+The SQL queries used for Product Category Insight can be found [here](sql/product_category_insight.sql).

+The SQL queries used for Customer Insight and RFM segmentation can be found [here](sql/customer_insight.sql).

 ## Entity Relationship Diagram (ERD)

 > ![ERD](image/erd.png)